dora-explora/dnasm/README.md

 This language is written in codons of protein instructions next to codons of data, which the proteins modify or interperet as instructions.
 Multiple proteins can run simultaneously, and can potentially move along unwanted strings of data.

+Big thanks to Open Frameworks for making the entire GUI possible and to Hack Club Arcade for motivating me to make this entire project over the summer!

 ## Instructions

 ### Ribosome Instructions